-A "military housing loan" is a mortgage loan secured by a multifamily property in which 40% or more of the units are occupied by persons serving in or employed by the military or which is located in an area where military and military-related employment accounts for 40% or more of the local employment base.
+A "military housing loan" is a mortgage loan secured by a multifamily property in which 40% or more of the units are occupied by persons serving in or employed by the military.
 The properties are located on or near military bases, which are sometimes in isolated areas.
 The underwriting and servicing requirements for military housing loans may differ from mortgage loans generally purchased by Fannie Mae because of the limited pool of potential tenants, the ability of the military to deploy military personnel, the economic dependence of the tenants on the military employer and the possibility of a reduction in the size of a military base or the closure of the base.
 See "RISK FACTORS-RISKS RELATING TO YIELD AND PREPAYMENT-Prepayments Relating to Specific Types of Mortgage Loans and Mortgaged Properties."